BrunoGriffon/HeltecWiKi/docs/devices/wifi-halow/ht-hd01/lan.md

 Here are some key tips to help you achieve more networking configurations:
 - All connected devices must obtain IP addresses from the same device, regardless of the network type they are connected to.
 - Bridge mode does not handle IP assignment, whether on the AP or STA side.
 The responsibility for IP allocation lies with the higher-level device.
-- In the HD01 configuration page diagram, you can see IP addresses are connected, .
+- In the HD01 configuration page diagram, you can see IP addresses are connected.

 ## Common Examples
 ### Example 1: LAN without Router